ThatJustin/story-orb-counter/README.md

 ## Setup
 1) Download or clone repository.
 2) Download [chromedriver](https://chromedriver.chromium.org/downloads).
 3) Place it in the project directory or wherever you prefer.
-(By default it  looks for for chromedriver.exe in story-orb-counter/chromedriver/)
+(By default it looks for chromedriver.exe in story-orb-counter/chromedriver/)
 	* If you place chromedriver.exe anywhere else, please modify `main.py` line 9 for your location.

 ## Usage